 Who's been charged by Mueller in the Russia probe so far?

-Special Counsel Robert Mueller’s probe into alleged Russian interference in the 2016 election is ongoing.
+Special Counsel Robert Mueller’s inquiry into alleged Russian interference in the 2016 election is ongoing.

-So far, four Americans -- Michael Flynn, Paul Manafort, Richard Gates and George Papadopoulos -- have been charged, though none of the charges are directly related to misconduct by President Trump's campaign.
+So far, four Americans – Michael Flynn, Paul Manafort, Richard Gates and George Papadopoulos – have been charged, though none of the charges are directly related to any misconduct by President Trump's campaign.
 Additionally, more than a dozen Russian nationals have been indicted.

-You can read more about their ties to the president, his campaign and the charges below.
+The special counsel filed new tax evasion and bank fraud charges against Manafort and Gates this week, potentially increasing the amount of prison time the pair could face if convicted at trial.
+The charges are similar to those filed in October.

+Here's a breakdown of the charges, and a closer look at those who have faced charges throughout Mueller's nearly year-long probe.

 Michael Flynn